- Career steps

 Cryptography in the 21st century combines mathematics, computer science, and engineering to design, develop, and analyze methods of concealing sensitive digital information to maintain security.

-Cryptanalysts must have a strong grasp on all three disciplines, as well as thorough and advanced knowledge of current encryption techniques in order to decipher the codes.
+Cryptanalysts must have a strong grasp of all three disciplines, as well as a thorough and advanced knowledge of current encryption techniques in order to decipher the codes.
 They are the codebreakers of today.

 Cryptanalyst vs. cryptographer

 The terms cryptanalyst and cryptographer are often used interchangeably, but there is a distinct difference in cryptography circles.
 Technically speaking, cryptographers are the code makers while

 cryptanalysts are the code breakers.

 In many organizations, positions with the title cryptographer are tasked with being both the code makers and codebreakers.
 So often the line between the two jobs is blurred, or even erased completely.
 However, the distinction is worthwhile due to the two different classes of employers that generally utilize their services.

 Cryptographers can be employed by just about any organization that wishes to take an extra step to secure their data.
 Instead of just stopping hackers from getting into its systems and networks, cryptographers also prevent hackers that are able to penetrate the systems and get data from being able to utilize or understand that data.
 They “make,” or create the encryption codes to securitize sensitive data.

 Cryptanalysts, on the other hand, are generally employed by law enforcement and spy agencies to decipher encryption codes being used by lawbreakers and nefarious government actors.
 The FBI, NSA, DHS, and CIA all employ cryptanalysts to sift through data being transmitted around the world by known or suspected criminal organizations.